-- E Represents the adjustment to record historical revenues and operating expenses associated with the 2005 acquisitions and probable acquisitions of the following hotels:
+Represents the adjustment to record historical revenues and operating expenses associated with the 2005 acquisitions and probable acquisitions of the following hotels:

-- Torrance Marriott

-- Vail Marriott
+- Torrance Marriott - Vail Marriott

-- Capital Hotel Investment Portfolio
+Capital Hotel Investment Portfolio

-- F Reflects the adjustment to include the depreciation and amortization resulting from the acquisition of the Torrance Marriott, the Vail Marriott and the Capital Hotel Investment Portfolio as follows:
+F Reflects the adjustment to include the depreciation and amortization resulting from the acquisition of the Torrance Marriott, the Vail Marriott and the Capital Hotel Investment Portfolio as follows:

+Hotel

 Torrance Marriott \$ 51,663

 Vail Marriott 568,313

-Capital Hotel Investment Portfolio 2,337,162
+Capital Hotel Investment Portfolio 2,378,804

-Total \$ 2,957,138
+Total \$ 2,998,780

-- G Reflects the adjustment to include the budgeted corporate expenses with the exception of the impact of share grants that will be awarded to the executive officers at the completion of the offering due to the one time impact of these awards and certain budgeted corporate expenses that do not meet the pro forma criteria under Article 11 of Regulation S-X. The pro forma corporate expenses consist of \$923,000 of employee payroll, bonus and other compensation, \$610,000 of restricted stock expense, \$188,000 of professional fees, \$95,000 of directors' fees, \$92,000 of office and equipment rent, \$78,000 of insurance costs, \$63,000 of shareholder fees and \$48,000 of other corporate expenses. - H Reflects the adjustment to the Company's historical income tax provision to reflect the pro forma tax provision of the Company's Taxable REIT Subsidiary assuming the Company had elected REIT status as of January 1, 2005. - I Reflects the adjustment to include interest expense incurred for debt related to the initial seven hotels and the Capital Hotel Investment Portfolio.
+- G Reflects the adjustment of historical corporate expenses to budgeted corporate expenses with the exception of the impact of share grants that will be awarded to the executive officers at the completion of the offering due to the one time impact of these awards and certain budgeted corporate expenses that do not meet the pro forma criteria under Article 11 of Regulation S-X. The pro forma corporate expenses consist of \$923,000 of employee payroll, bonus and other compensation, \$610,000 of restricted stock expense, \$188,000 of professional fees, \$95,000 of directors' fees, \$92,000 of office and equipment rent, \$78,000 of insurance costs, \$63,000 of shareholder fees and \$47,000 of other corporate expenses. - H Reflects the adjustment to the Company's historical income tax provision to reflect the pro forma tax provision of the Company's Taxable REIT Subsidiary assuming the Company had elected REIT status and the TRS leases were in place as of January 1, 2005.
+The Company's Taxable REIT Subsidiary's pro forma pre-tax income was \$210,694 for the fiscal quarter ended March 25, 2005.
+The pro forma income tax provision was calculated using the Company's Taxable REIT Subsidiary's historical effective income tax rate of 43.4%.
+The pro forma income tax provision includes the \$1.4 million income tax charge as a result of the Company's REIT election in 2005 that is reflected in the historical financial statements for the fiscal quarter ended March 25, 2005.
+In addition, the pro forma income tax provision includes the impact of a \$180,480 pro forma income tax provision related to USVI income taxes relating to the income of the Frenchman's Reef & Morning Star Marriott Beach Resort. - I Reflects the adjustment to include interest expense incurred for debt related to the initial seven hotels and the Capital Hotel Investment Portfolio.
 The debt relating to the acquisition of the Bethesda Marriott Suites was assumed at above market terms.
 The Company recorded a debt premium to adjust this debt to market terms at the acquisition date.
 The amortization of the debt premium reduces interest expense. - J Reflects the adjustment to reduce interest expense by \$613,524 for interest and deferred financing cost amortization of the mortgage debt related to the Torrance Marriott and by \$251,888 for interest and deferred financing cost amortization of the mortgage debt related to the Lodge at Sonoma, a Renaissance Resort & Spa, all of which will be repaid with the proceeds of the offering. - K The shares used in the basic and diluted earning per share calculation include the following:

 The offering 26,087,000

 Shares acquired by the CEO in a private transaction 100

 Shares issued in 2004 Private Placement Offering 21,000,000

 Restricted shares issued to directors 20,000

+IPO share grants 430,000

-Total basic and diluted 47,107,100
+Total basic and diluted 47,537,100

-The shares above exclude the 700,500 restricted shares of the Company's common stock issued to the Company's employees in connection with the July 2004 private placement and 430,000 restricted shares of the Company's common stock to be issued in connection with the offering.
+The shares above exclude the 700,500 restricted shares of the Company's common stock issued to the Company's employees in connection with the July 2004 private placement.